clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/exploring-flamegraphs.md

 ### Interpreting a real flamegraph

 Let's study in detail the flamegraph that we generated back in [Basic usage](/kb/profiling/clj-async-profiler/basic-usage/).
-Feel free to work with it on this page or open it in a separate tab.
+Feel free to interact with it on this page or open it in a separate tab.

 <center>
 <figure class="figure">
 <div class="downscale-iframe-66" style="height:500px">
-<iframe src="/img/kb/cljap-basic-usage-flamegraph.html" style="height:750px"></iframe>
+<iframe src="/img/kb/cljap-basic-usage-flamegraph.html?sidebar=expanded" style="height:750px"></iframe>
 </div>
 <figcaption class="figure-caption text-center">
-    <a href="/img/kb/cljap-basic-usage-flamegraph.html" target="_blank">Open in a separate tab.</a>
+    <a href="/img/kb/cljap-basic-usage-flamegraph.html?sidebar=expanded" target="_blank">Open in a separate tab.</a>
 </figcaption>
 </figure>
 </center>